pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 	:alt: bad upload

-There are several types of Poisoned File Uploads, I covered the type where it combines directory traversal, and the the upload in my introduction.
+There are several types of Poisoned File Uploads, I covered the type where it combines directory traversal in the the upload in my introduction.
 For example, you attempt an upload on a not validated upload field, and terrible things happen to your computer because you just uploaded a  virus copy of some windows core files to your system called Win32/Poison from the Microsoft